Echo3ToEcho7/m8ck.github.com/_posts/2012-09-13-markdown-to-word.md

 ---
 layout: post
-title: Convert Markdown to a Word Document
+title: Convert Markdown to Word
+description: How to convert a markdown file into a fully useable Word Document
 ---

 ### Using Pandoc